undeadlabs/UE4ShaderPluginDemo/readme.md

 **Undead Labs note**

-This plugin is (c) the orignal author, Frederick Lindh.
+This plugin is (c) the orignal author, Frederick Lindh, with additions by various contributors.
 This repo is a for used for internal development *ONLY*.
 Please copyright any individual files added for development to Undead Labs so it's clear which code is original and which is not

 **Do not use or copy this code directly into any Undead Labs game code!**